2020–21 Foster Care Scholarship

 - meet all admissions requirements as an accepted new freshman or transfer student who plans to begin his/her enrollment in the fall semester as a new, first-time undergraduate student at Cedarville University

-- provide documentation that verifies being in custody of either a foster home or ward of a state
+- provide documentation that verifies being in custody of either a foster home or ward of a state or provide documentation that verifies being legally adopted from a foster home or similar situation

 - complete the Free Application for Federal Student Aid (FAFSA) annually